Shepseskare: Contemporaneous sources

 Shepseskare was a king of Ancient Egypt, the fourth or fifth ruler of the Fifth Dynasty.
 Egypt was unified at the time, with its capital located at Memphis.
 Shepseskare is the least-known king of the Fifth Dynasty as very few artefacts dating to his reign have survived to this day.
-Only two cylinder seals of Shepseskare are known: one, made of bronze, bears Shepseskare's Horus name and was uncovered in the ruins of Memphis in the early 20th century.
+Only three cylinder seals of Shepseskare are known: one, made of bronze, bears Shepseskare's Horus name and was uncovered in the ruins of Memphis in the early 20th century.
 The second seal, of unknown provenance, is made of black serpentine and reads "Shepseskare beloved of the gods, Shepseskare beloved of Hathor".
+The third is an unfinished stone seal showing Shepseskare's Horus name next to those of Nyuserre's pyramid and sun temple.

-Beyond these two seals the only surviving artefacts attributable to Shepseskare are five fragments of seal impressions on clay from Abusir and six further fragments discovered in the mortuary temple and Sanctuary of the Knife of the Pyramid of Neferefre, also in Abusir.
+Beyond these three seals the only surviving artefacts attributable to Shepseskare are five fragments of seal impressions on clay from Abusir, six further fragments discovered in the mortuary temple and Sanctuary of the Knife of the Pyramid of Neferefre, also in Abusir.
 These fragments probably come from three different seals and were most likely placed on the doors of magazine rooms in the temple.

-In 2022, a further clay seal impression of Shepseskare was uncovered in the immediate vicinity of Nyuserre's Abusir sun temple.
+In 2022, a further clay seal impression bearing Shepseskare's Horus name Sekhemkhaw was uncovered in the immediate vicinity of Nyuserre's Abusir sun temple.

 Finally, there is a single scarab seal reading "Shepeskare" [sic] that the Egyptologist Flinders Petrie attributed to Shepseskare at the end of the 19th century.
 Modern scholars doubt this attribution and rather believe the scarab to be a work of the much later Saite period (685–525 BC) executed in archaic style.
 Equally, the scarab could belong to Gemenefkhonsbak Shepeskare, an obscure kinglet of Tanis during the 25th Dynasty (760–656 BC).